university is eager to meet you!

 AT UNIVERSITY HIGH SCHOOL, we are excited to welcome prospective students and families to our campus.

-We are beginning the 2021-22 school year fully on campus, so we are eager to welcome prospective families back to campus as well.
-In addition to admission events like our fall open houses and prospective parent breakfasts, there are also opportunities to connect with us virtually.
-Submit an inquiry to get added to our email list, and we’ll keep you posted on all the ways to visit and learn about University this fall!
+We are fully on campus for the 2021-22 school year, so we are eager to welcome prospective families back to campus as well.
+In addition to admission events like our open houses and prospective parent breakfasts, there are also opportunities to spend a school day with us.
+Submit an inquiry to get added to our email list, and we’ll share all the ways you can visit and learn about University High School!

 Join Our Email List